racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/PyLabsApps/Home/Modeling.md

 * Object
 * String

 The `thrift_id` is a required argument.
 It is a unique identifier for the object and must remain unique over time.
-PyLabs uses the [thrift][] framework for serializing and deserializing objects.
-Where PyLabs itself uses the property_name in the application, the underlying thrift framework uses this `thrift_id`.
+Pylabs uses the [thrift][] framework for serializing and deserializing objects.
+Where Pylabs itself uses the property_name in the application, the underlying thrift framework uses this `thrift_id`.

 In case the property is an Enumeration-type, you have to add the enumerator as argument.
-The enumerator can be a default PyLabs enumerator, or a custom enumerator.
+The enumerator can be a default Pylabs enumerator, or a custom enumerator.

 As last point, do not forget to add documentation to the object and its properties.